 - SDNP demonstrated again and again that the provision of information in itself is not enough.
 Information becomes valuable only when activated within a specific dynamic, and the challenge is to how effectively articulate it in national contexts

 - SDNP successfully brought together multi-sectoral stakeholders in many different settings.
-However, this is not automatically translated into more open and participatory decision-making processes as resistance from governments was notable, There were a few exceptions here which were related to the degree into which local political junctures evolved
+However, this is not automatically translated into more open and participatory decision-making processes as governments’ resistance was notable.
+There were a few exceptions here that were related to the degree to which local political junctures evolved

-- ICTs, and and the Internet, were indeed critical tools in fostering information networking and more participative decision-making.
-As enabling tools, ICTs were necessary, but not sufficient to structurally change policy and decision-making processes.
+- ICTs, and the Internet, were indeed critical tools in fostering information networking and more participative decision-making.
+As enabling tools, ICTs were necessary but not sufficient to structurally change policy and decision-making processes.
 SDNP identified their potential very early and capitalized on it

-SDNP’s success and global scope had all sorts of multiplier effects on most activities related to the use of ICTs in development.
+SDNP’s success and global scope had multiplier effects on most activities related to the use of ICTs in development.
 These include, among others:

 - Launching on similar regional or national programmes in UNDP independent from SDNP